jonas1ara/73/Problems/Binary/Missing-Number/README.md

 # Missing Number:

-This directory contains implementations of the "Missing Number" problem in the C++ and C# languages.
-Each implementation uses XOR to find the missing value in `O(n)` time and `O(1)` extra space.
+This directory contains an implementation of the "Missing Number" problem in C#.
+The implementation uses XOR to find the missing value in `O(n)` time and `O(1)` extra space.

 ## Problem description